Spyroslon/Dino-Run/README.md

 # Dino-Run
-Reinforcement Learning for Chrome's Dino Run
+Reinforcement Learning on Chrome's Dino Run using playwright and openai's gymnasium libraries.

-Attempting to implement Chrome's Dino run with openai gym to test different reinforcement learning algorithms.
+Will be testing different reinforcement learning algorithms.

+The different approach from existing solutions is instead of using captured frames to instead use the values stored in Javascript Objects.

+Parameters:
+- Dino Status
+- Distance
+- Dino Current Speed
+- Dino yPos
+- List of Obstacles coming

-Activating Virtual enviornment
+Setting up Virtual enviornment

-python -m venv .venv
+1. python -m venv .venv
-.venv\Scripts\activate  # Windows
+2. source venv/Scripts/activate  # Windows

-pip install -r requirements.txt playwright install chromium
+3. pip install -r requirements.txt
+4. playwright install chromium